Planning a Hollywood Studios trip that adults will love? We’ve got you covered!

 Wait times for Rock ‘N’ Roller Coaster tend to be between 30 minutes and 120 minutes long, depending on the park’s busyness.
-Most days average about 45 minutes or less.
+Most days average over 90 minutes.

-It’s best to get a fastpass for this experience, which isn’t too hard to land.
-Check the My Disney Experience app or web page frequently before your trip and there should be several time slots available for you to book ahead of time.
+It’s best to get a ride pass for this experience, which can be little difficult to get.
+Check the My Disney Experience app or web page frequently and there should be several time slots available for you to book ahead of time.

 The Twilight Zone: Tower of Terror